moinamazon123/CurrenyExchangeECBService/README.md

 # CurrenyExchangeECBService

 1: Place the history data json file and load init data.
+ALL THIS DATA ARE FROM EUROPEAN CENTRAL BANK(ECB) SITE.
 2: It will insert curreny record in the tables.
 3: Access the services: